Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 The Synovium and Synovitis

 The synovium is a membrane that lines the inside of many of our joints.
 It secretes a lubricating fluid that helps a joint to function properly.
-Unfortunately, the synovium may sometimes become inflamed, resulting in a painful condition called synovitis.
+Unfortunately, it sometimes become inflamed, resulting in a painful condition called synovitis.
 Synovitis often occurs as a symptom of rheumatoid arthritis, lupus, or gout.
 It may also be present due to an infection or an injury in the joint.

 Ligaments joins bones together at a joint.
 A tendon attaches a muscle to a bone.
 A bursa is a sac that is lined by synovial membrane and filled with fluid.
 It acts as a cushion between a bone and a tendon or a muscle.